Azure/bicep-lz-vending/main.bicep.parameters.md

 ---- | ---- | -----------
-subscriptionId | string | The Subscription ID that has been created or provided. subscriptionResourceId | string | The Subscription Resource ID that has been created or provided.
+subscriptionId | string | The Subscription ID that has been created or provided. subscriptionResourceId | string | The Subscription Resource ID that has been created or provided. subscriptionAcceptOwnershipState | string | The Subscription Owner State.
+Only used when creating MCA Subscriptions across tenants subscriptionAcceptOwnershipUrl | string | The Subscription Ownership URL.
+Only used when creating MCA Subscriptions across tenants

 ## Snippets